sergeyksv/tingodb/README.md

 #### require('tingodb')(options)

 In contrast to MongoDB, the module `require` call will not return a usable module.
 It will return a function that accepts configuration options.
 This function will return something similar to the MongoDB module.
 The extra step allows for passing some options that will control database behavior.

+##### apiLevel: integer Default is 140 (API 1.4.x).
+By specifiyng apiLevel you can expect that some functions will behave accordingly.
+For instance specifiing apiLevel 200 function findAndModify will return object `{value:result,ok:1}` as opposed to 1.4 which return just `result`.

 ##### memStore: true|false Default is false
 Enable in memory (no file access) mode.
 Can be useful for unit tests.
 File path will be used as db identity.